Sumner Redstone Fast Facts

 2001 - Publishes "A Passion to Win," with Peter Knobler.

 January 2006 - CBS Corporation and Viacom, Inc., are divided into separate companies.
-Sumner becomes chairman of the board for both, but separate chief executive officers are appointed.
+Redstone becomes chairman of the board for both, but separate chief executive officers are appointed.

-February 2006 - His son, Brent, sues Redstone, accusing him of favoring daughter Shari in business matters.
-Redstone eventually buys out Brent's stake in National Amusements, Inc., as part of a settlement.
+February 2006 - Brent Redstone sues his father, accusing him of favoring daughter Shari Redstone in business matters.
+Redstone eventually buys out his son's stake in National Amusements, Inc., as part of a settlement.

 August 22, 2006 - Announces Paramount will end its relationship with Tom Cruise due to the actor's off-screen behavior.